mlverse/lang/README.md

 you are using RStudio or Positron, the translated help page will appear in the usual help pane.

+If you are a package developer, `lang` helps you translate your documentation, and to include it as part of your package. `lang` will use the same `?` override to display your translated help documents.

 ## Installation

-To install the GitHub vesion of `lang`, use:
+To install the GitHub version of `lang`, use:

 ``` r
 install.packages("pak")